Introducing Physical Exercise,

 ANAEROBIC EXERCISE

 There is more to physical exercise than just cardiovascular fitness.
 Muscle strength is an equally important component to overall natural health and fitness.
-Anaerobic activities are short in duration, and emphasize building muscle, rather than burning oxygen.
+Anaerobic exercise is short in duration, and places emphasize upon building muscle, rather than burning oxygen.

 "You can eat perfectly but if you don't exercise, you cannot get by.
 There are so many health food nuts out there that eat nothing but natural foods but they don't exercise and they look terrible.
 Then there are other people who exercise like a son-of-a-gun but eat a lot of junk.
 They look pretty good because the exercise is king.
 Nutrition is queen.
 Put them together and you've got a kingdom!"